-Monika wordlessly opened the bedazzled satchel hanging from her belt and pulled out a small book identical to the one Robin had but he could see this one was covered with more icons and numbers.
-She opened it to an early page and turned it so he could see it fully.
+Monika wordlessly opened the bedazzled satchel hanging from her belt and puled out a parchment sheet identical to the one Robin had but he could see this one was covered with icons and numbers.
+She turned the sheet so he could see it fully.
 "Right here on your Player Sheet is a list of all your stats like Skills, Attributes, Money, Reputations and Items.
-It also shows your current Resources."
+It also show your current Resources."
 Hers had a list of the five types mentioned a moment ago with a number next to it: